tmtong/ai-library-exploration/README.md

 ## My conclusion

+### Fast AI
-Fast AI quite good for deep learning.
+Quite good for deep learning.

+### Pycaret
+Cannot do deep learning
+Ridiculously simple to use
+Good for tabular data

+### H2O
-Pycaret, H2O and autogluon all quite good for tabular data
+Good for tabular data
+I would prefer H2O over pycaret, but both are very easy to use

+### Autogluon
 Autogluon can mix tabular data and text data.
+Autogluon has to have GPU for deep learning otherwise it wont run